deepakkaushik72/Capstone_Wine_Quality_Classification/README.md

 > - Total Sulfur Dioxide and Free Sulfur Dioxide also seems to have a positive multicollinearity issue
 > - WHITE WINE:Citric Acid & Free Sulfur Dioxide seems to be statistically less significant (p-Values > 0.5)
 > - RED WINE: Residual Sugar seems to be statistically less significant(p-Values > 0.5)
-#### 6. FEATURE SELECTION AND ENGINEERING:
+#### 7. FEATURE SELECTION AND ENGINEERING:
 > - There are **11 Features Identified** for building the ML models: 'fixed acidity', 'volatile acidity', 'citric acid', 'residual sugar', 'chlorides', 'free sulfur dioxide', 'total sulfur dioxide', 'density', 'pH', 'sulphates', 'alcohol', 'color'].
+There are both Linear and Non-Linear features that nneds to be included
-Target Variable is "Quality" (1 through 10)
+> - Target Variable is "Quality" (1 through 10)
 > - However basis the EDA analysis and domain knowledge, I will be using **only 9 of the 11 features** for model building and selection.
 > - All numerical Features **excluding the "Density" feature** as it has a strong multicollinearity with Alcohol.
-> - Only one of the Sulfur Dioxide features (**Free Sulfur Dioxide**) is used in Modelling as it has a strong Multi collinearity with Free Sulfur Dioxide.
+> - Only one of the Sulfur Dioxide features (**Free Sulfur Dioxide**) is used in Modelling as it has a strong Multi collinearity with **Total Sulfur Dioxide (Excluded)**.
 > - Color feature will be one-hot encoded and seems to be important for Quality ratings.
-> - Quality will be the target variable.""")Defined and Input Features and Target Variable
+> - Quality will be the target variable.
+> - Since its an imbalanced DataSet where Quality ratings samples of 3, 4, 8 and 9 range from 1%-3%. **SMOTE technique for Oversampling** is used to create a balanced Dataset
-> - Created a preprocess for Scaling the Numerical features and OneHotEncoding for categorical features i.e "Color"
+> - Created a preprocess for Scaling 8 Numerical features and OneHotEncoding for 1 categorical features i.e "Color"
 > - Created a Train and Test Split of the Input features and Target Variable (Applied 20% test split and Stratify = y)
+#### 7. MODEL TESTING & EVALUATION:
+> - Used the Dummy Classifier to calculate the Model Accuracy and Racall: Train and Test Accuracy is 14%
+> - Build up the Simple Model: Logistics Regression, KNN, Decision Trees, Random Forest, XGBOOST and Artificial Neural Network(ANN): Random FOrest and XGBOOST have the best Test accuracy of 88% and 87% respectively
+> - The accuracies for Linear/Distance based models(KNN, Logistics Refression) is low as they account for Linear features, the hyperparameter tuning is done for only Decision Trees, random Forest, XGBOOST and ANN.
+> - Did the Hyper Parameter tuning for Decision Trees, Random Forest, XGBOOST and ANN models: **Test Accuracy and Recall for Random Forest and XGBOOST in the range of 89%-90%**. **Random FOrest seems to the best Model with Highest accuracy of 90% and Recall of 89%**
+> - Selected the **RANDOM FOREST** model as it had **best accuracy(90%) and Recall(90%)**, but more importantly, its easy to communicate the non-technical audience on how the model works and what really drives the Quality of Wine.
+> - Best Parameter of Random Forest Model:**{'classifier__max_depth': None, 'classifier__max_features': 'sqrt', 'classifier__min_samples_leaf': 1, 'classifier__min_samples_split': 2, 'classifier__n_estimators': 200}**
+> - Used the **Confusion Matrix** to show the **Accuracy, Recall and Precision**
 #### 7. NEXT STEPS
 > - Feature Engineering and Selection
 > - Model Fitting and Evaluation